tokoroten/thonny-codemate/PUBLISHING.md

 # PyPI Publishing Guide

-This guide describes how to publish the thonny-local-ollama package to PyPI.
+This guide describes how to publish the thonny-codemate package to PyPI.

 ## Prerequisites